-Doodle Labs’ customer (name withheld for confidentiality) is one of the largest UAS manufacturer of high-performance drones for defense, public safety, and industrial customers around the world.
+Doodle Labs’ customer FLIR is one of the largest UAS manufacturer of high-performance drones for defense, public safety, and industrial customers around the world.
 Their field-tested small Unmanned Aerial Systems set the standard for real-time, secure, aerial intelligence across a wide range of mission-critical applications from clandestine tactical missions, to search and rescue operations, critical infrastructure inspections, and more.

 This customer’s Unmanned Aerial Systems have been developed to serve extremely demanding use cases, most of which involve streaming large amounts of sensor data from the flyer to the base station in real-time.
 The vehicle’s camera payload, for example, shoots and streams 1080p HD video.

 In order to leverage the vehicle’s full capabilities in the field, the customer needed a solution that supported high-throughput, long-distance communication, with a minimum range of 3 km.
 Moreover, it needed to be small and lightweight to help minimize the total weight of the flyer while also consuming minimal power to maximize the flyer’s battery life.